 With a focus on using local ingredients for classic dishes with an Oklahoma twist, you’ll find a mix of sweet, savory, a la carte, juice, joe and libations at The Bramble Breakfast & Bar.
-This farm-to-table gem proudly features locally sourced, seasonal ingredients crafted into comfort classic comfort food with both an American and international flavor.
+This farm-to-table gem proudly features locally sourced, seasonal ingredients crafted into classic comfort food with both an American and international flavor.
 Load up on classics like buttermilk pancakes, ham& cheese quiche and the veggie omelet or explore new boundaries with delights like the breakfast tacos, Khachapuri, Cuban dip sandwich or white cheddar pancakes topped with jalapeno maple syrup.

 Located within the historic Ambassador Hotel, The Chalkboard is a classy, European-style bistro that serves up brunch on Saturday and Sunday from 11am-2:30pm.
 Here, you’ll find offerings like crab cake benedict, stuffed French toast and the Chalkboard’s namesake frittata, as well as lunch-type picks like an avocado BLT with garlic aioli on toasted wheatberry bread and the Chalkboard’s Angus burger with red onion marmalade and aged cheddar.